pingcap/tidb/roadmap.md

     <td>Scenarios with fast business growth and a large amount of data</td>
   </tr>
   <tr>
-    <td>DDL parallel framework</td>
+    <td>Distributed DDL parallel framework</td>
-    <td>Implement a single DDL parallel execution framework for DDL acceleration.</td>
+    <td>Implement a distributed parallel DDL execution framework, so that DDL tasks executed by only one TiDB Owner node can be coordinated and executed by all TiDB nodes in the cluster.
+Improve the execution speed of DDL tasks and cluster resource utilization.</td>
-    <td>Accelerate DDL in scenarios such as creating indexes for large tables, modifying a column's default value, and modifying a column type.</td>
+    <td>By converting the execution of DDL tasks to distributed mode, this feature accelerates the execution speed of DDL tasks and improves the utilization of computing resources in the entire cluster.
+At present, DDL tasks that need to improve the speed include large table indexing and lossy column type modification tasks.</td>
   </tr>
   <tr>
     <td>Non-prepared Plan Cache</td>